 Incorporating 1-Wire ICs into Sensors and Consumables

-After many years of experience with medical applications, Maxim has a range of packaging solutions and services that satisfy the diverse and unique requirements of consumables.
+After many years of experience with medical applications, Analog has a range of packaging solutions and services that satisfy the diverse and unique requirements of consumables.
 1-Wire ICs are available in a variety of standard, off-the-shelf SMT package options.
 Other unique and/or customized packaging is optimized for medical consumables.

 Typical consumable applications for 1-Wire devices include: